folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 ## Viewing an agreement

-Once you search for an agreement, the following information appears in the Agreements pane:
+Once you search for an agreement, the following information appears in the Agreement pane: